 The Department of Civil and Environmental Engineering has fifty full-time faculty members and twenty-two staff dedicated to the education of more than 400 undergraduate students and 360 graduate students.
 The education in the department prepares students for leadership in the profession of civil and environmental engineering.
 Career opportunities are very strong because of the many pressing needs to improve and expand the infrastructure and protect the environment.
 Approximately one-quarter of our undergraduates pursue graduate education, one of the highest proportions in the College of Engineering.

 The CEE laboratories for teaching and research are among the best in the nation, providing opportunities for hands-on experience for all students.
-In the San Francisco Bay Area, there are incomparable opportunities for students to experience ground-breaking local civil and environmental engineering projects and participate in professional activities.

 The Department of Civil and Environmental Engineering (CEE) at UC Berkeley is a worldwide leader in developing engineering solutions to societal-scale challenges.
 The Department conducts cutting-edge research, in evolving and vital areas that address societal needs for well-designed and well-operated buildings, energy, transportation, and water systems.
 These critical systems must be reliable and resilient in the face of hazards such as earthquakes and flooding.
 Extensive efforts will be needed to adapt civil infrastructure to withstand adverse changes in weather and climate.
 Our research and teaching serve the needs of a growing and increasingly urban world population that requires sustainable improvements in standards of living.